cuberis/dev-standards/_harp/public/pages/css.md

 ## main.scss

-Our typical project structure includes one `main.scss` file that contains nothing but import statements to compile your partial SASS files.
+Our typical project structure includes one `main.scss` file that contains nothing but import statements to compile your partial Sass files.
 Partial files are prefixed with an underscore and typically broken into subfolders.

 Our `main.scss` file then looks something like this: